balcode/UserGuide/UserGuide.md

 ## Introduction

+This document is called the `Content Creation Guide`.
+Its primary goal is to make the content of lessons and question documents of `CodeStop.io` consistent.
+This document is not set in stone.
+Whenever we find ways to do and write things better, we'll do it and do our best to update this guide.

+Here's a few things you should keep in mind when writing content for CodeStop:
-The goal of this guide is to make the content of question documents consistent.
-The content of CodeStop is created for individuals 12 years and older, with no background in programming.
+- we're writing for individuals 12 years and older, with no background in programming
+- we want

+This guide does not cover:
+- punctuation
+- formatting and organization
+- language and grammar
+- general writing principles

+We have a style guide for that, aptly named `Writer's Block`.

-### The Four Phases of Creating a Lesson
+## The Four Phases of Creating a Lesson

-The steps in creating a lesson:
+Writing a lesson from the ground up can be like following a checklist.
+It is not exciting but it keeps everything in order.
+However, you are free to interchange the different phases for writing a lesson.

 1. Write objectives for the lesson.
 2. Gather facts about the lesson.
 3. Create content and questions.
 4. Create answers and tests files for type CR questions.

 ## Writing Objectives

+### Why objectives matter

-Begin by writing objectives in order to limit the scope of the lesson and identify the skills that you want to learners to acquire.
+Begin by writing objectives in order to:
+- limit the scope of the lesson; and
+- identify the skills that you want learners to acquire.

 The objectives document will not be accessed by learners.
 It is a reference for you, the course creator, and the reviewers.

+### How to write objectives

 To write objectives, follow these steps: